Dyskeratosis Congenita in Children

 Dyskeratosis congenita is a very rare condition.

-What causes dyskeratosis congenita?
+What causes dyskeratosis congenita in a child?

 In most cases, dyskeratosis congenita is inherited from a parent who carries the gene